D-A-0431/Employee-Management/README.md

 ```
 Set up your web server or use a local development environment to run the project.

-Open the project in your preferred web browser.

 ```
 cd server
 node index.js